the-cave/event-id-mapper/README.md

 Its original purpose is to encode the primary key and the foreign key in binary format for MySQL compatible databases.
 Leveraging on [ActiveRecord repository](https://github.com/RailsEventStore/rails_event_store/tree/master/rails_event_store_active_record) for the underlying repository implementation.
 However, since the mapper is generic you can easily use it with any Ruby Event Store repository implementations.

+## *** Obsoleted ***
+The upstream introduced too many breaking changes. (e.g., unconfigurable schema checking)
+I can't keep following to make this gem useful, and also I have a lot of disagreements on how the event repository should be done.
+I moved on, but feel free to fork.

 ## Installation
 Add `ruby_event_store_event_id_mapper` to the Gemfile:
 ```ruby